afps-spec

 2.4 Schema Version Compatibility

-When a consumer encounters a manifest whose schemaVersion has a higher MAJOR number than the highest version it supports, it MUST reject the manifest and SHOULD report an error identifying the unsupported schema version.
+When a consumer encounters a manifest whose schema_version has a higher MAJOR number than the highest version it supports, it MUST reject the manifest and SHOULD report an error identifying the unsupported schema version.
 Processing a manifest with an unknown major version could lead to silent data loss or incorrect behavior.

-When a consumer encounters a manifest whose schemaVersion has the same MAJOR number but a higher MINOR number than the highest version it supports, it SHOULD process the manifest on a best-effort basis.
+When a consumer encounters a manifest whose schema_version has the same MAJOR number but a higher MINOR number than the highest version it supports, it SHOULD process the manifest on a best-effort basis.
 Unknown fields SHOULD be preserved.
 Consumers MAY emit a warning indicating that some fields may not be fully understood.

-When schemaVersion is absent from a skill, tool, or provider manifest (where the field is optional), consumers SHOULD treat the package as targeting schema version 1.0.
+When schema_version is absent from a skill, mcp-server, or integration manifest (where the field is optional), consumers SHOULD treat the package as targeting schema version 2.0.
+A skill or integration manifest declaring schema_version: "1.0" is a legacy package and SHOULD be read using the mapping in Appendix D.

 2.5 Package Archive Format